-Housing and Neighborhood Development (HND) works to improve Polk County's communities and help its most fragile residents.
-It does this by prioritizing federal and state grant funds across a range of policy areas including Affordable Housing Development and Preservation, Homelessness, and Homeownership.
-HND develops activities directed toward revitalizing neighborhoods, and partners with non-profits to improve communities for low and moderate-income residents.
-These policy areas are fundamental to HND to create strong, sustainable, communities and quality affordable homeownership and multifamily housing.
+Housing and Neighborhood Development (HND) works to improve Polk County’s communities and help its most fragile residents.
+It does this by prioritizing federal and state grant funds across a range of policy areas including affordable housing development and preservation, homelessness and homeownership.
+HND develops activities directed toward revitalizing neighborhoods and partners with nonprofit organizations to improve communities for low and moderate-income residents.
+These policy areas are fundamental to HND to create strong, sustainable communities and quality affordable homeownership and multifamily housing.

 Programs and Services

 This grant program provides communities with resources to address a wide range of unique community development needs.
 Each CDBG-funded project must meet one of three national objectives:

 - Meet other community development needs having a particular urgency

 The Community Development Block Grant also funds the county’s demolition program, which is designed to eliminate slum and blight in unincorporated areas of Polk.

 Polk County Board of County Commissioners Notification of a 30-Day Public Inspection Period and Public Meeting Notice and Request for Public Comment for the 2023-2024 Action Plan